The Illinois Spina Bifida Association works to improve the quality of life of individuals and families living with spina

 ISBA regularly partners with adaptive sports organizations to provide introductory events for a variety of sports, including basketball, rock climbing, kayaking, softball, and more.

-Come try adaptive tennis on Saturday, September 16th at 1pm with ISBA and Northwest Special Recreation Association.
+Come try adaptive tennis on Saturday, September 16th at from 1-3pm with ISBA and Northwest Special Recreation Association.
 All levels of ability are welcome.

 Who: Adults and children living with spina bifida and their immediate families.

 Where: Hanover Park Community Center - 1919 Walnut Ave, Hanover Park, IL.